nextflow-io/nextflow/docs/config.rst

 ===============

 Configuration files can contain the definition of one or more *profiles*.
-A profile is a set of configuration attributes that can be activated/chosen when launching a pipeline execution by using the ``-profile`` command line option.
+A profile is a set of configuration attributes that can be selected during pipeline execution by using the ``-profile`` command line option.

-Configuration profiles are defined by using the special scope ``profiles`` which group the attributes that belong to the same profile using a common prefix.
+Configuration profiles are defined using the special scope ``profiles``, which group the attributes that belong to the same profile using a common prefix.
 For example::

     profiles {